Cross-promotion: Cross-promotion in the media

 A 2001 study by the Project for Excellence in Journalism found that US media outlets tend to cover their own company's goods and services much more frequently than others but declare the link only 15% of the time.
 For example, CBS was nearly twice as likely to carry Viacom products as ABC and NBC combined.

 In Flat Earth News (2009), Nick Davies wrote that both Tiny Rowland and Robert Maxwell had regularly interfered with their respective UK newspapers to support their business interests.
-The UK's Private Eye has a regular "I Sky" column highlighting cross-promotion by News Corporation's UK newspapers (The Sun and The Times), focusing on references to the corporation's Sky television network.

-Richard Desmond's 2010 takeover of Channel 5 via his Northern & Shell company was partly motivated by the opportunities for cross-promotion with his newspapers (Daily Express and Daily Star) and magazines (including OK!); he promised the equivalent of £20 million promoting the channel and its shows in a marketing campaign in Northern & Shell publications.
+News Corporation's British newspapers (including The Sun and The Times) were known for their cross-promotion of television provider Sky and its suite of channels, to the point that the satirical current affairs paper Private Eye featured a regular column—"I Sky"—to highlight examples of it.
+Richard Desmond's 2010 takeover of Channel 5 via his Northern & Shell company was similarly motivated by the opportunities for cross-promotion with his newspapers (Daily Express and Daily Star) and magazines (including OK!); he promised the equivalent of £20 million promoting the channel and its shows in a marketing campaign in Northern & Shell publications.
 One commentator warned that "readers will be bombarded with references to Five.
 The opportunity for cross-promotion between his publications and TV channel are enormous."

 Comcast has engaged in cross-promotional strategies, internally known as "Symphony" (with internal meetings usually featuring imagery of Arturo Toscanini, who led the NBC Symphony Orchestra) to coordinate the promotion of NBCUniversal content across all of its platforms and properties.